FAIRplus/the-fair-cookbook/docs/content/recipes/findability/identifiers.md

 #### `fragment`
 The `fragement` is an optional part of the URL syntax that starts with a `#`.
 It identifies a component within the returned resource and is used for client side processing, e.g. to scroll to a particular section within a webpage.

-## Generating a resolvable url:
+## Generating Resolvable URLs

-In the context of FAIR data, resources on the web must have **unique**, **persistent**, **resolvable** identifiers.
+In the context of FAIR data, resources on the web must have **unique**, **persistent**, and **resolvable** identifiers.
 In order to achieve the capability of `persistence`, it is necessary for the resource identifiers to comply to the RFC 3986 IETF standard for URIs (and IRIs, which are URI extended to cope with unicode).
+This means that it must comprise the following components:

 1. scheme: https
 2. an authority: www.example.com
+3. optionally a path: `/dataset-name/`
-3. a local identifier (such as database accession number, such as P12133 from uniprot) or a globally unique identifier (such as a uuid or hash code).
+4. a local identifier (such as database accession number, such as P12133 from uniprot) or a globally unique identifier (such as a UUID or hash code).

-* In a virtual example, it looks like this
+In a virtual example which uses a UUID for the local identifier and does not use a path, it looks like this

 ```bash
 https://www.example.com/5b6d0be2-d47f-11e8-9f9d-ccaf789d94a0
 ```

-* Taking a real life example, to make the `UniProt accession number` globally unique, one needs to provide the context in which the accession number is unique.
-This can either be done by converting it into an `International Resource Identifier` (IRI – commonly referred to as a URL)
+Taking a real life example, to make the `UniProt accession number` globally unique, one needs to provide the context in which the accession number is unique.
+This can be done by converting it into an `International Resource Identifier` (IRI – commonly referred to as a URL) by appending the local identifier onto a namesapce.

-    To convert a `local identifier into an IRI`, one simply needs to provide a `namespace` to the identifier.
+___
+>:information_source:

-    This should be a `namespace` over which one has ownership (the authority), otherwise one cannot guarantee that the minted IRI will be **globally unique**; the organization or person who owns the namespace may already, or at some point in the future, use the IRI that you created for some other purpose.
+> You should only use a `namespace` over which you have ownership (the authority), otherwise you cannot guarantee that the minted IRI will be **globally unique**; the organization or person who owns the namespace may already, or at some point in the future, use the IRI that you created for some other purpose.

-    In the case of UniProt, the resource has provided IRIs for each page about a protein as well as separate IRIs for the protein itself.
-This is achieved by using different namespaces for the different types of resource.
+In the case of UniProt, the resource has provided IRIs for each page about a protein as well as separate IRIs for the protein itself; this is because the page is not the concept of the protein by a document that describes properties of the protein.
+This separation of identities is achieved by using different namespaces for the different types of resource.

 - UniProt P38398 web page IRI: https://www.uniprot.org/uniprot/P38398
 - UniProt protein P38398 IRI: http://purl.uniprot.org/uniprot/P38398

-Once such URIs are available, one may also turn them into a CURIE – a form of compact identifier.
+Once such URIs are available, one may also turn them into compact identifiers called CURIEs.
 This will be discussed further in the next section.

 ## Identifier Resolution - Enabling persistence through indirection